AngelBelRoth/fs-gratitude/README.md

 ## ✨ Overview

 **Gratitude Journal** helps you reflect on what you’re grateful for — daily or anytime you need a perspective reset.
-It’s built with Node.js, Express, and EJS, and deployed on [Render](https://render.com).

 ## 🔗 Live Demo